hansj66/PMMC-1/hardware/README.md

 The same web server exposes a simple API that allows you to manipulate the servos in order to create poses.
 These poses can then be associated with a key and stored in NV memory.

-# Servo wiring
+# Recommended Servo wiring

-PORT	PIN	SERVO
+(ESP pointing north.
+Counting clockwise)

+## Function Port

 TBD